Author: Yours Truly Johnny Blogger

 Follow us on Twitter @radiodetectives

-Yours Truly Johnny Dollar: The McCormack Matter, Parts Three-Five (EP4003)
+Yours Truly Johnny Dollar: The Flight Six Matter, Episodes Three, Four, and Five (EP4099)

 Bob Bailey